Repetitive legal work can lower employee morale, leading to burnout and pushing skilled lawyers to leave the firm.

 GCs can help their teams by outsourcing high-volume contracts

 There isn’t one solution to job-related burnout.
 It’s often a complex set of circumstances that requires numerous changes to in-house lawyers’ workloads and processes.
-That said, asset managers’ GCs can make a significant difference by adopting human-in-the-loop (HITL) contract automation and taking high-volume, routine contracts off their teams’ plates.
+That said, asset managers’ GCs can make a significant difference by adopting human-in-the-loop contract automation and taking high-volume, routine contracts off their teams’ plates.